- Updated April 14, 2026

 ⚡ Quick Answer

-Yes, you can sell test strips that expire in 3 months if they are unopened and in good condition, but expect payouts to drop by 30–70%.
-Buyers like Cash 4 Diabetic Strips may still accept them depending on brand demand, packaging condition, and exact expiration date.Let’s unpack the details so you know exactly what qualifies, how payouts are determined, and the safest way to sell soon-to-expire supplies.
+Yes, you may be able to sell test strips that expire in 3 months if they are unopened, in good condition, and meet the buyer’s current eligibility requirements.
+Buyers like Cash 4 Diabetic Strips may still accept them depending on brand demand, packaging condition, and exact expiration date.

-Why Expiration Dates Matter in the Resale Market
+Why Expiration Dates Matter

 Expiration dates aren’t just a formality — they affect how accurate and safe a glucose test result is.
 Test strips rely on chemical enzymes that deteriorate with time.
 When they near or pass their expiration, readings can become less reliable.